fooc/academic.fooc.github.io/index.md

 ---

 ### Overview
-I am a Research Fellow in [Department of Compute Science](http://www.cs.cityu.edu.hk/) at [City University of Hong Kong](http://www.cityu.edu.hk/).
+I am currently a Research Fellow in [Department of Compute Science](http://www.cs.cityu.edu.hk/) at [City University of Hong Kong](http://www.cityu.edu.hk/).
 I earned my PhD degree from [City University of Hong Kong](http://www.cityu.edu.hk/) under the supervision of [Prof. Cong Wang](http://www.cs.cityu.edu.hk/~congwang/) in August 2016.
-I received my MS degree and BS degree from [Illinois Institute of Technology](http://www.iit.edu/) and [Nanjing University of Posts and Telecommunications](http://www.njupt.edu.cn/) in 2010 and 2008, both majored in Electrical Engineering.
+I received my MS degree and BS degree from [Illinois Institute of Technology](http://www.iit.edu/) and [Nanjing University of Posts and Telecommunications](http://www.njupt.edu.cn/) in 2010 and 2008 respectively, both majored in Electrical Engineering.
 I also worked at [Stromasys S.A.](http://www.stromasys.com/) as Senior Software Engineer from 2011 to 2013, developing virtual SPARC and ALPHA servers on the x86 platform.

 <br />
-My research interests include cloud computing security, network security, mobile security, and hardware security, with current focus on designing encrypted search techniques for large-scale applications and building practical networked systems related to NFV security.
+My research interests include cloud computing security, network security, mobile security, and hardware security, with the current focus on designing encrypted search techniques for large-scale applications and building secure and practical networked systems.

 ---